fotanus/acqua/README.md

 ./acqua-run 10 0 x 3 < program.l1
 ```

-Where `10` is the number of PUs, `0` is the number of steps to exchange a message (used to simulate hierarchical crossbar), `x` is the variable name and `3` is the parameter value.
+Where `10` is the number of processing units used in the simulation, `0` is the number of steps to exchange a message (used to simulate hierarchical crossbar), `x` is the variable name and `3` is the parameter value.
 To apply a map add more number as parameters.